oneapi-src/oneDPL/documentation/library_guide/macros.rst

 ``ONEDPL_USE_TBB_BACKEND``         This macro controls the use of |onetbb_long| or
                                    |tbb_long| for parallel policies (``par`` and ``par_unseq``)
-                                   When the macro is set to 0, algorithms with parallel policies do not use this backend and try to find the "next" backend according to the priority.
+                                   When the macro is set to 0, algorithms with parallel policies do not use this backend and try to find the next backend according to the priority.
                                    This is recommended for code that should not depend on the presence of the |onetbb_short| or |tbb_short| library.
                                    When the macro evaluates to a non-zero value, algorithms with parallel policies